OUghTMS/project-canvas/README.md

 # Canvas 🎨

-The Canvas is simple drawing program lines and rectangle, with the ability to paint elements in various colors
+Canvas is a simple program for drawing lines and rectangles, with the ability to colorize elements in different colors.

 ## 👨‍💻Stack